-Learning Outcomes Assessed Learning Tasks Assessment Type Weighting K2, S2, A2 Listening tasks, related to the comprehension of academic discussions and interviews.
-Listening comprehension test S/UN K3, S3, A3 Spoken Presentation on a topic that is researched for the writing task.
-Oral Presentation S/UN K1, S1, A1 Reading task(s) related to the comprehension of academic texts.
-Reading comprehension test S/UN K4, S4, A4 Writing task(s) related to the production of academic texts.
+Learning Outcomes Assessed Learning Tasks Assessment Type Weighting K2, S2, A2 Listening tasks, related to the comprehension of unfamiliar discussion topics or academic presentations Listening comprehension test S/UN K3, S3, A3 Spoken Presentation on a topic that is researched for the writing task followed by audience generated discussion questions.
+Oral Presentation and discussion S/UN K1, S1, A1 Reading task(s), related to the comprehension of academic or unfamiliar texts.
+Reading comprehension test S/UN K4, S4, A4 Writing task(s), related to the production of academic texts.
 Essay, report or poster S/UN